 The name ‘Sunset Bells’ is apt for it.
-It has the beautiful color of evening sky when the Sun is about to set – complete with bright yellow and vivid orange.
+It has the beautiful color of the evening sky when the Sun is about to set – complete with bright yellow and vivid orange.
 The orange part forms the base (sepals), on which the yellow flowers (corolla) grow.
-And their shape resemble small bells.
-Very interesting, right?
+And their shape resembles small bells, which look interesting.

 The flowers have small hair like projections.
 The yellow corolla last for a few days and has red linings on the inner surface.
 Also, the red sepals remain even after the corolla withers, giving the plant an ever-blooming look.

-It blooms during the months of May to November.
+It flowers during the months from May to November.

-Although very delicate, Sunset Bells has a powerful presence wherever it grows, thanks to the thick and dark leaves.
-They are glossy with a dark texture.
+Although it is small in size, Sunset Bells has a powerful presence wherever it grows, thanks to the thick and dark leaves, which are glossy with a dark texture.

 Moreover, once its roots are established, it will not perish even during hard tropical summers.
 Even if it does, it will more than likely flourish after a rain.

-The shrub usually grows up to half a meter.
-It gives the feel of a dense lower foliage.
+The shrub usually grows up to half a meter, which gives the feel of dense lower foliage.

 The plant flourishes in moist and well-drained soil under moderate sunlight.